Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Map_Interface.md

 - When same hash code is generated for 2 different objects, it is called ```collision```.
 - One of way to deal with collision is to put the objects that collide in a linked list.
 - in that case hash table will be an array of list.

+## HashMap Class
+- Underlying DS: hash table.
+- Insertion Order not preserved.
+- No duplicate keys.
+- Key can be null only once.
+Values can be null more than once.
+- Key & value both can be heterogenous.
+-   Implements Serializable, Cloneable interface.
+Extends an abstract class ```Abstract Map```.
+- **Best choice for search operations**, because it uses hashing to store data.